PhoenixAres/study-for-Python/Machine-Learning-in-Action/第六章支持向量机/README.md

     j not moving enough
     j not moving enough
     j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 1
+    j not moving enough
+    iter: 1 i: 17, pairs changed 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    L == H
+    j not moving enough
+    j not moving enough
+    iteration number: 0
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    L == H
+    j not moving enough
+    iter: 0 i: 54, pairs changed 1
+    j not moving enough
+    iter: 0 i: 69, pairs changed 2
+    j not moving enough
+    j not moving enough
+    iteration number: 0
+    L == H
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    L == H
+    j not moving enough
+    j not moving enough
+    iter: 0 i: 54, pairs changed 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 0
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iter: 1 i: 30, pairs changed 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 0
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iter: 0 i: 52, pairs changed 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 0
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iter: 1 i: 55, pairs changed 1
+    j not moving enough
+    j not moving enough
+    iter: 1 i: 96, pairs changed 2
+    j not moving enough
+    iteration number: 0
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
     L == H
     j not moving enough
     j not moving enough